Running with Docker

 The first time you start ArchivesSpace with Docker, the container images will be downloaded and configuration steps such as database setup and solr index initialization will be performed automatically.

-It is expected that the whole process takes up to ten minutes or even more depending on the power of your machine and internet connection speed.
+It is expected that the whole process takes up to ten or even more minutes depending on the power of your machine and internet connection speed.
 Note if you are migrating from using the zip distribution to Docker and have already copied a dump of your database in the sql

 directory, initialization of the database and indexing it in solr can take a long time depending on the size of your data.